SweetysimA/Building-a-Resilient-Digital-Future-for-Bangladesh/README.md

 | 5    | Netherlands  | 7.306           |

 </div>
-These rankings are based on the following key factors:<br>
- a.
-Social support<br>
- b.
-Healthy life expectancy<br>
- c.
-Freedom to make life choices<br>
- d.
-Generosity<br>
- e.
-Perceptions of corruption<br>

 These rankings are based on the following key factors:
  - Social support
  -  Healthy life expectancy
  -  Freedom to make life choices